rpmuller/ePubs/WP1.md

 > soul is called wisdom.

-The soul of the true philosopher, which has, in life, been liberated from thraldom to the flesh, will, after death, depart to the invisible world, to live in bliss in the company of the gods.
-But the impure soul, which has loved the body, will become a ghost haunting the sepulchre, or will enter into the body of an animal, such as an ass or wolf or hawk, according to its character.
+The soul of the true philosopher, which has, in life, been liberated from thralldom to the flesh, will, after death, depart to the invisible world, to live in bliss in the company of the gods.
+But the impure soul, which has loved the body, will become a ghost haunting the sepulcher, or will enter into the body of an animal, such as an ass or wolf or hawk, according to its character.
 A man who has been virtuous without being a philosopher will become a bee or wasp or ant, or some other animal of a gregarious and social sort.